 Past events

-Kick-Off Leaders 2050 in Germany
+Kick-off event Leaders 2050 in Germany

 Who?
-Over 40 young professionals from KPMG and WACKER Chemie AG, including John McCalla-Leacy, Global Head of ESG at KPMG and Dr Peter Gigler, Head of Corporate Sustainability at Wacker Chemie AG
+Over 40 young professionals from KPMG and Wacker Chemie AG, including John McCalla-Leacy, Global Head of ESG at KPMG and Dr. Peter Gigler, Head of Corporate Sustainability at Wacker Chemie AG.

 Key Takeaways